menglishca/keyin-course-notes/content/databases/qaps/qap-2/_index.md

 1. **Write SQL Queries**:
     - Retrieve the **full names** (by full name we mean the first name and last name joined into one column, separated by a space) of all students enrolled in "Physics 101".
     - Retrieve a list of all courses along with the **professor's full name** who teaches each course.
-    - Retrieve all courses that have enrollments for students.
+    - Retrieve all courses that have students enrolled in them.

 2. **Update Data**:
     - Update one of the student's emails.